Breakfast in London, dinner in Barcelona

 Rule-of-thumb 5, some trains cannot be booked online

-Remember that some trains simply cannot be booked online so will need to be booked by phone or at the station.
-For example Zagreb to Belgrade, Belgrade to Montenegro, or Sofia to Istanbul.
+Some trains simply cannot be booked online at all and need to be booked by phone or at the station.
+For example Belgrade to Montenegro, Sofia to Istanbul, Ljubljana to Zagreb.

 -

-I'll say it again, for advice on which website to use for which specific European train journey, see the How to buy European train tickets page.
+I'll say it again, for advice on how to book specific European train journeys, see the How to buy European train tickets page.

 By phone